daniel-huss/migratedb/documentation/tutorials/callbacks.md

 ## Triggering the callback

-To trigger the execution of the callback, we'll clean and migrate the database again.
+To trigger the execution of the callback, we'll migrate the database again.

 So go ahead and invoke `migrate`.

 This will give you the following result:

 <pre class="console">Database: jdbc:h2:file:./foobardb (H2 1.4)
-Successfully cleaned schema "PUBLIC" (execution time 00:00.003s) Successfully validated 2 migrations (execution time 00:00.010s)
+Successfully validated 2 migrations (execution time 00:00.010s)
 <strong>Executing SQL callback: beforeMigrate</strong>
 Creating Schema History table: "PUBLIC"."migratedb_state"